 Finance lease expense splits into two components:

-- Depreciation — ROU asset amortized straight-line over the lease term (or useful life if ownership transfers)
+- Depreciation — ROU asset amortized straight-line over the lease term

 - Interest expense — effective interest method on the remaining liability balance